-– Jane is hosting a series of five book programmes for North Herts Radio, which begin on 6 October 2019.
-She talks to fellow writers about their work, fiction and non-fiction.
-Here she’s recording War Zone, in which she discusses war writing with Allan Esler Smith & Hugh Bicheno; and A Story in the Making, with JS Watts & Emma Vandore.
+– Jane presented a series of five book programmes for North Herts Radio, which were broadcast from 6 October to 3 November 2019 on Sundays at 4pm.
+She talked to fellow writers about their work, fiction and non-fiction.
+Here she’s recording the first programme, War Zone, with Allan Esler Smith & Hugh Bicheno, and the last one, with JD Davies and Patricia O’Sullivan, The Pleasure & the Pain of writing Non-fiction, in which she also talked about her own work.
+Other programmes were Writing Historical Fiction; Poetry Today; and A Story in the Making.Click here and scroll down page to listen again

 – In May 2019 Jane appeared on the Better Known podcast and talked to Ivan Wise about six things that should be better known.
 Her choices included two trailblazing women from the 19th/early 20th cent. and The Water-Babies by Charles Kingsley.
 Listen here: Podcast

 – At Hertford Library on 7 March 2019, Jane gave a talk on Royals, Rebels & Aristocrats, part of a series of talks by writers from the Society of Authors.

 – In January 2019 Jane was the lunchtime speaker for Harpenden PROBUS group.

 – Jane did a book signing at David’s Bookshop in Letchworth, Herts on 8th Dec 2018

 – On Sat 1st December 2018 Jane gave a talk at Croxley Green Library, Hertfordshire, the first in the Saturday Series of talks at the library by writers from the Society of Authors.